 The Mt.
 Ada Bed and Breakfast located in Avalon features six guest rooms, a den with a bar, a cozy fireplace, and a wraparound terrace for enjoying sprawling views of the island.
 Guest at Mt.
 Ada will enjoy breakfast, lunch, and dinner receptions, and a complimentary Butler’s Pantry stocked with fresh fruit, soft drinks, mixed nuts, beer and wine, snacks, and more.
 Each guest receives complimentary golf cart use during their stay.
 Guests can also use the pool, hot tub, and relaxation deck at the Island Spa Catalina.

 The Pavilion Hotel in Avalon is the island’s premier resort destination located just steps from the beach.
 Guests at the Pavilion Hotel will enjoy a variety of amenities and activities, many of which are included in the cost of the stay.
-The hostel offers a hot breakfast with build your own omelette bar, evening wine and cheese receptions, access to Descanso Beach Club, use of the Island Spa Catalina’s Wellness Studio, complimentary tours and activities, and much more.
+The hostel offers a hot breakfast with build your own omelet bar, evening wine and cheese receptions, access to Descanso Beach Club, use of the Island Spa Catalina’s Wellness Studio, complimentary tours and activities, and much more.

 Villa Santa Cruz